CACFP Administrative Manual Section 13.1

 Preapproval (PA) Visits

-Sponsors must conduct PA visits to all new centers and DCH providers to discuss program benefits and verify that the proposed food service does not exceed the capability of the center or DCH provider.
+Sponsors must conduct PA visits to all new centers and DCH providers to discuss program benefits and verify that the proposed food service does not exceed the capability of the center and/or DCH provider.

 PA visits are not required for centers operating under the Summer Food Service Program that have already received preapproval visits.
 In addition, SFAs are not required to conduct preapproval visits to school sites participating in the National School Lunch Program.